HussainAther/philosophy/causality/emergence.md

 which can be reduced to a lower number by restricting to principal components (PC).
 On the resulting low-dimensional state space, a homogeneous grid of cells is imposed in order to set up a Markov transition matrix T reflecting the EEG dynamics on a fine-grained auxiliary partition.

+The eigenvalues of T express relaxation time scales for the dynamics which can be ordered by size.
+Gaps between successive relaxation times indicate groupings referring to mental states defined by partitions of neural states of increasing refinement.
+The first group is often sufficient for the distinction of "target" mental states.